CLCStriders/striders/pages/boddington-10.md

 #### Race information

 To help make your race day experience the best it can be, please read the helpful information below.

+There will be a large number of CLC Striders members out marshaling on the course.
+They will be there to guide you around the course.
+We have also placed a number of directional arrows and mile markers, too.
+Please note that marshals are not permitted to direct traffic, as road users have priority.

+There will be one water station at Barrow at approximately 2, 4, 6 and 8 miles.
+We are aiming to make this a low waste event, so please carry your own water bottle if you need it.
+You will be able to fill your bottle at the water station.

+Please take all rubbish home with you or dispose of in bins at the finish.

 * If you cannot run, please do let us know before the day and we may be able to invite people from the waiting list to take up your place.
 We cannot guarantee we will be able to offer a refund if you cannot run, but we will do our best to transfer your place (and refund you if we can).